cwane/Todo-list/README.md

 # TODO-LIST

-todo-list is a simple todo app created using js and webpack
+Todo-list is a simple todo app created using js and webpack where users can update their daily,weekly or monthly goals to achieve.

 ### 👋 Why this project ?